moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## Groups {#model-group}

 A group is a collection of objects and is a sub-unit of a track ({{model-track}}).
 Groups SHOULD be indendepently useful, so objects within a group SHOULD NOT depend on objects in other groups.
-A group behaves as a join point for subscriptions.
-A new subscriber might not want to receive the entire track, and can instead opt to receive only the latest group(s).
+A group provides a join point for subscriptions, so a subscriber that does not want to receive the entire track can opt to receive only the latest group(s).
 The publisher then selectively transmits objects based on their group membership.

 ## Track {#model-track}